As the roadmap has been outlined for hospitality businesses, it’s time to start focusing on the details of reopening!

 Shift planning – It’s important to not only plan your schedules based on who needs to work to meet demand, but also to reduce the number of contacts made.
 Stagger your shifts & create work patterns where certain people work together on the same shifts, e.g. divide your kitchen & server teams into groups who work together, and don’t mix them.
 Another option is to run restricted opening times, running a smaller team and assigning shorter shifts to ensure a fair distribution of hours.

-Training – You may already have been utilising employees on furlough to focus some time on personal development and up-skilling your teams, but now is the time to train them on the practical problems faced with social distancing restrictions.
+Training – Your employees may have been on furlough for quite a while so it will be essential to focus some time on personal development and up-skilling your teams, but now is the time to train them on the practical problems faced with social distancing restrictions.
 This must be done prior to opening up, and your team will need updating on compliance as well as procedures.
 Where you can, do this virtually.
 However, you most likely need to get the team on site, so careful consideration towards whois trained and when is also needed.

 Forecasting/Planning – Your staffing levels will need careful consideration as you operate with less staff due to social distancing.
-As we have seen with the opening of Costa drive throughs, there may be early spikes in demand, which will be exacerbated with the reduction in staff.
 Safety must remain paramount, so consider how you might operate your business efficiently and effectively.

 Health & Safety – How will I keep my team safe?
 Are they well enough to come back to work?
 These are just some of the concerns that you should be considering.
 PPE is vital so take ownership and ensure you can provide masks and gloves for your teams before you even consider reopening.
 Put together a health questionnaire for staff wanting to work to ensure only those who are healthy will be on-site.